Defining Ransomware in the Cloud

 Equally disturbing is the fact that many ransomware victims simply choose to pay their attackers.
 This is because the cost of not paying the ransom – permanent loss of critical/sensitive data as well as mitigation and recovery efforts – is exorbitant.
 The city of Baltimore was hit by ransomware in May 2019 and chose not to pay the hacker’s original demands of $76,000.
 To their chagrin, recovery efforts took over one month and cost more than $18 million.

-Ways to Fight Back Against Ransomware
+How to Protect Against Cloud Ransomware

 While you can’t prevent your organization from being targeted by a ransomware attack, you can take steps to protect your data.
 In this way, you’ll be positioned to avoid paying the ransom and to recover quickly in the event of an attack.

 Based on the Department of Homeland Security (DHS) recommendations and other best practices, organizations should take the following measures to protect against ransomware: